adaptui/react-native-tailwind/docs/slider.md

 | disabled       | Is Slider disabled                                               | boolean                   |         |
 | showTooltip    | Should the slider show value in a tooltip                        | boolean                   |         |

-> Using onDragValue will have some Performance issues because its called using `runOnJS`
+> Using `onDragValue`eee will have some Performance issues because its called using `runOnJS`, all other functions are executed in UI Thread.